LinuxBeaver/LinuxBeaver.github.io/README.md

 Assumed FAQ: Why do I need to compile/fetch the source code, that sounds sketchy?

 Once again to repeat myself.
 Ninety+ folders currently exist and some plugins depend on the same dependency many times.
-Instead of wrapping `bevel` and other plugins a dozen times I can make code that calls it from one "bevel" folder.
+Instead of wrapping "bevel" and other plugins a dozen times I can make code that calls it from one "bevel" folder.
 This is exactly what is going on when the user fetches the source code with grab_code.sh .

 Below is a list of all GEGL Plugin pages (INCOMPLETE)